dahln/dotnet-installer/README.md

 # dotnet-installer
-Install .NET for ARM on a Raspberry PI.
-Choose the version of .NET you want.
+Install .NET on a Raspberry Pi.

 ## You need to copy these files to your device
 Download and run the files (Recommended)